IDerr/biodiesel-notes/src/01-Oil-preparation.md

 ### Acid Esterification

 Methanol and sulfuric acid are mixed with oils, and FFA is converted into methyl esters.
 This process results in no yield loss and no soap production.
-However, it does create some water which stops the reaction.
+However, it does create some water which can stop the reaction.
-One approch to deal with that, is to add a lot of methanol to not limit the reaction (40:1 molar ratio minimum) as stated [here](https://www.youtube.com/watch?v=NPF6vdfLHlU)
+We can solve this by adding methanol to the mix to not limit the reaction (40:1 molar ratio) as stated [here](https://www.youtube.com/watch?v=NPF6vdfLHlU)

 ### Other methods